 We're Witnessing the End of Free Return

-With inflation currently at its highest level in almost forty years, many retailers are struggling with excess inventory.
-To increase sales, these retailers often offer free returns.
+With inflation currently at its highest level in almost forty years, many retailers who struggle with excess inventory often offer free returns to increase sales.

 However, over the past seven years, e-commerce returns have increased to 95%.
 One estimate shows that the US returns alone create 5 billion pounds of landfill waste and 15 million tonnes of carbon emissions annually, equivalent to the environmental impact of trash produced by 5 million people in a year.
-That’s why merchants begin to adjust their return policies successively, such as Zara and Nordstrom.
+That's why merchants such as Zara and Nordstrom begin to adjust their return policies.

-A recent study by Cycleon found almost two-thirds (64 percent) of U.S. consumers are willing to pay extra when returning a parcel to subsidize greener carrier options.
-They believe that charging for returns can reduce waste to a large extent.
+A recent study by Cycleon suggests almost two-thirds (64 percent) of U.S. consumers are willing to pay extra when returning a parcel to subsidize greener carrier options because it can reduce waste to a large extent.

-According to CouponBirds' data, among retailers who charge for return, 22% specialize in clothing, 18% operate department stores, 8% primarily sell shoes, and those specializing in food, crafts, office supplies, and other products each account for 4%.
-Meanwhile, retailers selling tools, vacation rentals, and beauty products each account for 2%.
-Clothing stores and department stores charge for returns the most, followed by shoe stores.
+According to CouponBirds' research, among retailers who charge for returns, 22% come from clothing, 18% from department stores, and 8% from shoes.
+Those selling food, crafts, office supplies, and other products each account for 4%.
+Meanwhile, retailers in tools, vacation rentals, and beauty products make up 2% respectively.
+Overall, clothing stores and department stores charge for returns the most, followed by shoe stores.

 References